Join the Team

 - Scottish Winter Training

-This test is intended to verify that you have the core set of mountain search and rescue skills required for full team membership.
+Upon completion of the traineeship requirements, you will be invited to participate in a Final Hill Day.
+This test is intended to verify that you have the core mountain search and rescue skills required for full team membership.